CU-CloudCollab/ebs-expand-root-vol/README.md

 1. attach the volume to the instance
 1. restart the instance, if it was running to begin with
 1. [optional] cleanup snapshot and original volume

+The original volume, the new volume, and the snapshot are labeled to allow easy identification of the resources involved in this switcheroo.

 ## Dependencies